 One of the key points, negotiated by City Hall as a carrot for the brick-and-mortar businesses, regulates the vendor mix that will be allowed at the Silly Market.
 Main Street leaders were involved in the discussions that resulted in the agreement, using their influence to protect the interests of the businesses.

 According to the agreement, certain categories of Silly Market vendors will be restricted in number, and the limit will be reduced slightly through the course of the three years covered in the deal.
-It is the first agreement between City Hall and the Silly Market to include such detailed restrictions.

 The details of the vendor restrictions, as outlined in an exhibit attached to the agreement, are: